harshchi19/HarshResume.github.io/README.md

 I am a dedicated learner currently pursuing a Bachelor of Technology (BTech) degree in Artificial Intelligence and Data Science at Dwarkadas Sanghvi College of Engineering.
 My academic journey is driven by a passion for mastering technical skills and coding principles, aiming to excel in the dynamic field of AI and data science.

-## Download Resume

-Feel free to download my resume [here](file:///C:/Users/bhave/Downloads/harshr%20(2).pdf) to learn more about my professional experience and skills.

 ## Expertise

 - Java